garbageplanet/frontend/README.md

 ### Side panel
 - [ ] fix differing line height between form elements
 - [ ] fix the tagsinput field resizing
-- [ ] prevent form submit on `tagsinput` addition with enter key
-- [ ] image upload restriction if user is not logged in

 #### Map actions
 - [ ] make the map add new markers instead of reloading everything in the current view when map moves